violake/order_invoice/README.md

 # Invoice
-This is a invoice generate system for fruit orders
+This is a invoice generating system for fruit orders

 ## How to Run